angmarceau1971/five9-call-dashboard/README.md

 npm start
 ```

 Travel to `localhost:3000` in your browser.
 Polyfills haven't been implemented yet, so you'll need a modern browser.
-Happy queue-watching!

 To access some administrative pages and endpoints, you will need to update the `users` collection to set the isAdmin attribute for your user to `true`.
 You can do this in the command line with this helper script:

 ```
-node src/authentication/add-admin-user.script.js your_email@example.com
+node src/authentication/add-admin-user.script.js your_five9_username
 ```